🌐 ES | EN

-El I Foro Internacional Economía, Clima y Energía nace con la vocación de tener un impacto en la opinión pública, aportar luces a un debate crucial para la sostenibilidad del planeta y ofrecer soluciones pragmáticas y respetusosas con el crecimiento económico y libertad de mercado.
+El I Foro Internacional Economía, Clima y Energía nace con la vocación de tener un impacto en la opinión pública, aportar luces a un debate crucial para la sostenibilidad del planeta y ofrecer soluciones pragmáticas y respetuosas con el crecimiento económico y libertad de mercado.

-Con este foro el queremos mostrar cómo el alarmismo climático, las políticas decrecionistas y los reiterados errores en el diseño de políticas energéticas no sólo suponen un exorbitante aumento del gasto público y de la presión legislativa sobre los contribuyentes, sino que contribuyen directamente al aumento de la vulnerabilidad de las sociedades frente a los cambios del clima y los procesos de crisis económica.
+Con este foro el queremos mostrar cómo el alarmismo climático, las políticas decrecentistas y los reiterados errores en el diseño de políticas energéticas no sólo suponen un exorbitante aumento del gasto público y de la presión legislativa sobre los contribuyentes, sino que contribuyen directamente al aumento de la vulnerabilidad de las sociedades frente a los cambios del clima y los procesos de crisis económica.

 LUGAR